-1. The City Council cannot make all of the required findings for LIP Chapter 10 because, as previously stated in Section A, the proposed project, as designed and conditioned, is not the least environmentally damaging alternative because an alternative design which would lower the height of the proposed residence appears to be possible.
+1. The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, the facts required to make all of the required findings for LIP Chapter 10, and the City Council does not make them as previously stated in Section A, the proposed project, as designed and conditioned, is not the least environmentally damaging alternative because an alternative design which would lower the height of the proposed residence appears to be possible.